-First, get a baseline understanding of the common cultivars in Japan for tea, and the “rare” cultivars used in matcha production.
-We have listed them out below with some descriptions for you to refer back to in the future.
-This way, if something is marketed as single origin, you can make a quick estimate of whether it is truly worth its price.
+First, get a baseline understanding of the common Japanese tea cultivars, and the “rare” tea cultivars used in matcha production.
+We have listed some of them below with descriptions for you to reference in the future.
+If something is marketed as single-origin, you can make a quick judgement of whether it is truly worth its price.

 2. Consider also how it was shaded and processed

-Second, understand that the cultivar of the tea plant is one of many factors that determine how matcha will taste.
+Second, understand that the cultivar of the tea plant is only one of many factors that will determine how matcha tastes.
 The farming skills and the shading technique of the grower have the largest impact on taste, followed by the subsequent processing in the factory.
-The cultivar alone should not determine the price.
-Read the tasting notes and try to procure samples ahead of committing to an expense purchase.
+The cultivar should not be the sole determinant of price..
+Read the tasting notes and try to procure samples before committing to an expensive purchase.

-Here are some known cultivars used in producing matcha.
+Here are some known tea cultivars used in producing matcha in Japan.